SvenVw/fdm/.changeset/grumpy-rules-cut.md

 "@svenvw/fdm-core": patch
 ---

-Fixes at `getFields` that fields acquired before start of timeframe are shown when end date is within timeframe or undefined
+Fix `getFields` filtering: include fields acquired before the timeframe start if they overlap the timeframe (end is within the timeframe or undefined).